Once I moved into my house, it didn’t take me very long to want a brighter garage. I bet you feel the same way.

-People who use their garage as their main workshop or detailing their cars need brighter lighting (higher lumens) than someone who only parks their vehicle.
+People who use their garage as their main workshop or car detailing need brighter lighting (higher lumens) than those who only park their vehicle.

 The Illuminating Engineering Society (IES) recommends having 300 lumens per square foot in a workshop area.

 To calculate how many lumens you need, you need to figure out the area of your workshop area.

 Lumen calculation example:

-That sounds like a lot, but in reality, it’s about what you get from one four-foot LED light fixture.
+That sounds like a lot.
+In reality, it’s about what you get from one four-foot LED light fixture.

 Types of lights: Incandescent vs. Fluorescent Lighting vs. LED

-How much lighting you need for your garage doesn’t depend just on what you’re planning to do in the garage.
+How much lighting you need for your garage doesn’t depend on what you plan to do in the garage.

 There are several different kinds of lights available:

 - Incandescent lighting: These are your “old school” light bulbs.
-Incandescent bulbs comprise a tungsten filament encased in a glass housing, and are one of the oldest forms of electric lighting.
+Incandescent bulbs comprise a tungsten filament encased in a glass housing.
+They are one of the oldest forms of electric lighting.
 They are currently being phased out and replaced with LED and CFL lighting.

 - Fluorescent lighting: Fluorescent lighting is a low-pressure mercury-vapor gas-discharge lamp that uses fluorescence to produce visible light.
-They need to warm up before reaching full brightness, which usually takes several seconds to several minutes.
+Fluorescent lights need to warm up before reaching full brightness.
+This usually takes several seconds to several minutes.

-- CFL (compact fluorescent lamp) lighting: CFL lighting is fluorescent lighting specifically designed to replace incandescent lighting and is often engineered to fit into the same fixtures that previously powered incandescent lights.
+- CFL (compact fluorescent lamp) lighting: CFL lighting is a type of fluorescent lighting specifically designed to replace incandescent lighting and is often engineered to fit into the same fixtures that previously powered incandescent lights.

 - LED (light-emitting diode) lighting: Light-emitting diodes (LED bulbs) are semiconducting light sources that emit light when current flows through them.
 They’re incredibly efficient and have an extremely long lifespan.

 Even though they’re more expensive initially, most people switch out their fluorescent and CFL lighting in favor of LED lights.

 Advantages of LED and CFL lights: